Drama (film and television): Life drama (day-in-the-life)

 Day-in-the-life films takes small events in a person's life and raises their level of importance.
 The "small things in life" feel as important to the protagonist (and the audience) as the climactic battle in an action film, or the final shootout in a western.
 Often, the protagonists deal with multiple, overlapping issues in the course of the film – just as we do in life.

 Films of this type/genre combination include: The Wrestler (2008), Fruitvale Station (2013), Locke (2013), The Great Beauty (2013) and The Last Beautiful Thing (2025).

 Romantic drama

 Romantic dramas are films with central themes that reinforce our beliefs about love (e.g.: themes such as "love at first sight", "love conquers all", or "there is someone out there for everyone"); the story typically revolves around characters falling into (and out of, and back into) love.
+Romantic drama often involves two characters who go through various trials and tribulations together as their relationship grows over time. often times there is a conflict between the two characters, which results in a temporary separation, but they often come back together for an optimistic ending.

 Annie Hall (1977), The Notebook (2004), Carol (2015), Her (2013), The Great Gatsby (2013) and La La Land (2016) are examples of romance dramas.